WakeRealityDev/Thunderstrike/README.md

 3. The Engine State codes to know if Thunderword has shut down your story
 4. Use of GreenRobot EventBus 3.0 for changing of threads and passing data into the activity (this is not required in any way, but is how this Thunderstrike app was coded). https://github.com/greenrobot/EventBus
 5. Uses only the built-in JSONObject / JSONArray parsing.
 Your own app could use higher performance libraries if you wish (Android community has several options for JSON processing).
-6. The sample does not process Glk windows, timers, graphics and barely processes input.
+6. The sample code does not process Glk windows, timers, graphics and barely processes input.
 That's the JSON programming work you would do.
 Thunderword knows how to do these on it's own, but the whole point of this Thunderstrike app is for you to have the liberty to work with the raw JSON and present it as you see best.
-7. The couple stories I tested Thunderstrike with are "Rover's Day Out" and "Counterfeit Monkey", both can be downloaded here: http://ifdb.tads.org/
+7. The couple of stories I tested Thunderstrike with are "Rover's Day Out" and "Counterfeit Monkey", both can be downloaded here: http://ifdb.tads.org
-8. If there are graphics images in the story, the /sdcard/ path filenames will not be correctly - look in the directory that RemGlk says holds the images and you will find them with a different naming convention.
-Thunderword internally compensates for this, but the shared JSON does not and you will have to adjust.
+8. If there are graphics images in the story, the /sdcard/ path filenames in the JSON will not be correct - look in the directory that RemGlk says holds the images and you will find them with a different naming convention.
+Thunderword internally compensates for this filename difference, but the shared JSON does not and you will have to adjust.
 9.  ... more tips & observations to come ....

 From here on out, it's up to you how to make best use of the JSON that is being provided to your app.